The average conversion rate for the eCommerce industry dropped from 2.31% to 2.12% during April 2020 to April 2021 period.

 - Effective search function

-Look at the example of this website below:
+Look at this example of the Adidas website below:

-Shoppers on this website can easily sort through multiple parameters: price, sizes, categories, and brands, making it easy for them to shop what they want.
+Shoppers can easily sort through multiple parameters: price, sizes, categories, and brands, making it easy for them to shop what they want.

-Check another website below, Chewy’s, which has defined product categories that make navigation easier for shoppers and the overall experience seamless.
+Chewy’s website has defined product categories that make navigation easier for shoppers and the overall experience seamless.

 Analyze how users interact with your site to dial back the conversion rates.